wpartin/go-semantic-versioning/README.md

 Version packages with the Semantic Versioning standard, and Go.

 # Install
 Clone the repository, and then cd into the /cmd directory.
 Type "go install go-semantic-versioning".
 You can now use the package with: "go-semantic-versioning --branch {branch}".
 Supported branches are release, feature, hotfix, and bugfix.

+# Brew
+brew tap wpartin/go-semantic-versioning
+brew install go-semantic-versioning

 # Philosophy
 The idea behind this project is to have a clean, trunk-based repository for your application, while being able to version specific points easily.
 You can plug this tool into your CI/CD pipeline, and based upon the branch prefix merging into main/master, create an incremented version in your Git history.